Starring: Gal Gadot, Chris Pine, Connie Nielsen, Robin Wright, David Thewlis, Danny Houston

 The Bad Guy(s)

 Bad guys are essential to any hero’s tale.
 Sadly, with Gadot already signed on for multiple sequels, any villain in this film just feels irrelevant.
-There is no threat, because we already know she gets through it.
+There is no threat because we already know she gets through it.
 This is what makes Danny Houston’s portrayal of Ludendorff laughable.
 We get that he is a vicious and sadistic bad guy right off the bat.
-We are lead to believe that he is Ares, the God of War, because no one else is presented as the villain.
+We are lead to believe that he is Ares, the God of War because no one else is presented as the villain.
 There comes a point where we, the audience, need to know if he really is Ares so that Wonder Woman’s crusade to stop him has a satisfying end.
 That point is long past when we learn it is not Houston.
 When Ares finally does reveal himself, we are past the point of caring, we just want it to be over.

 Elena Anaya’s portrayal of Ludendorff’s henchmen, Dr. Maru (aka Dr. Poison), is completely wasted.
 The first trailer revealed her to be more of threat, which was only partially true.
 Yet, outside of one brilliantly played scene with Chris Pine near the end of the third act, she disappears until Ares totes her out as an example of humanity at its worst.
-Her soul purpose from that point on is to test Wonder Woman’s resolve.
+Her sole purpose from that point on is to test Wonder Woman’s resolve.
 Can she truly kill evil?
 The scene has all of the emotional punch of asking James Bond to kill Oddjob after Goldfinger is already dead.

 As for the God of War, he is simply in there to give Wonder Woman someone to have a fist fight with.
 David Thewlis, who has been sadly typecast as a bad guy since Dragonheart, does a fine job with what he is given.
 As I said before, superhero villains are one trick ponies.
 Thewlis does his job and the franchise marches on.